-Testing
+Testing & QA

 Traceability Window

 Getting to Know the Traceability Window

 Introducing the Traceability Window

-The Traceability window gives the modeler a hierarchical view of element connections, allowing traceability to be visualized and queried as elements are traversed in the model.
-This tool is particularly powerful because a modeler will often choose to hide diagram relationships but by selecting an element in the diagram and viewing its connections in the traceability window all its relationships will be displayed.
+The Traceability window provides a hierarchical view of element connections, allowing traceability to be visualized and queried as elements are traversed in the model.
+This tool is particularly useful because a modeler will often choose to hide diagram relationships, but by selecting an element in the diagram and viewing its connections in the Traceability window all its relationships will be revealed.

-Where to find the Traceability Window

-Start > Desktop > Design > Traceability
+Where to find the Traceability Window Start > Application > Design > Traceability

-Usage of the Traceability Window

-The Traceability Window can be used to view the way an element is connected to other elements in the repository, in a hierarchy including the types of the relationships.
-This window gives a complete list of all relationships that cannot be seen by viewing elements in the Browser window and that might not appear in any diagrams.
-It is very useful for managing requirements and tracing how a requirement is related to up-process elements such as Business Drivers and down-process elements such as Components.
-It is a useful tool for newcomers to a model to gain a quick understanding of which are the important and well connected elements.
-It should be viewed before deleting an element in the model to ensure that the user understands the element's existing relationships.

-Options for the Traceability Window

-There are a series of options that restrict the traceability to specified connector types; these can be set to alter what is displayed in the window.
+Usage of the Traceability Window The Traceability window provides a hierarchical view of the way an element is connected to other elements in the repository, along with the type of each relationship.
+This window gives a complete list of all relationships that cannot be seen by viewing elements in the Browser window and that also might not appear in any diagrams.
+It is very useful for managing Requirements and tracing how a Requirement is related to upstream process elements such as Business Drivers and downstream process elements such as Components.
+It is a useful tool, enabling newcomers to a model to gain a quick understanding of which are the important and well connected elements.
+Before you delete an element in the model, you should use the Traceability window to ensure that you understand that element's existing relationships.
+Options for the Traceability Window There is a series of options that restrict traceability to specified connector types; these options can be set to alter what is displayed in the window.
 The options are available from the toolbar at the top of the window.

 Learn more about the Traceability Window

 The Traceability Window

 Use Case Diagram

 Getting to know the Use Case diagram

-Introducing the Use Case Diagram

-The Use Case diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to describe the goals of the users and other systems that interact with the system that is being modeled.
+Introducing the Use Case Diagram The Use Case diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to describe the goals of the users and other systems that interact with the system that is being modeled.
 They are used to describe the functional requirements of a system, subsystem or entity and present a simple but compelling picture of how the system will be used.

 They are typically used in conjunction with higher level Business and Stakeholder Requirements and are often supplemented with a set of Non Functional Requirements.
-Where to find the Use Case Diagram Ribbon: Design > Diagram > Add > UML Behavioral > Use Case Browser window Toolbar: New Diagram icon > UML Behavioral > Use Case Browser window context menu | Add Diagram... > UML Behavioral > Use Case

-Usage of the Use Case Diagram The Use Case diagram is used to describe the goals that users or other systems want to achieve from interacting with the system.
+Where to find the Use Case Diagram Ribbon: Design > Diagram > Add Diagram> UML Behavioral > Use Case Browser window Toolbar: New Diagram icon > UML Behavioral > Use Case Browser window context menu | New Diagram... > UML Behavioral > Use Case Usage of the Use Case Diagram The Use Case diagram is used to describe the goals that users or other systems want to achieve from interacting with the system.
 They always describe the goal from the Actors' perspective, the details of the Use Case will describe the goal with more precision.
 Use Cases will often act as the basis for the definition of Test Cases.

-Options for the Use Case Diagram Any number of Use Case diagrams can be created to represent different parts of a system or Packages of Use Cases.
+Options for the Use Case Any number of Use Case diagrams can be created to represent different parts of a Diagram system or Packages of Use Cases.
 The diagrams can be kept simple or they can be structured by the application of a number of additional connectors such as Include, Extend and Generalization relationships.
-A system Boundary can be included that is used to name the system, subsystem or entity under discussion; the Actors lie outside the Boundary and the Use Cases inside
+A system Boundary can be included that is used to name the system, subsystem or entity under discussion; the Actors lie outside the Boundary and the Use Cases inside.